Skip to main content

 Selected Publications:

-Howard, A., (in press).
+Howard, A., (2021).
 Image Processing and Analysis Methods: Species Distribution Modeling and Remote Sensing.
 Manual of Remote Sensing, 4th edition.

 Other Affiliations: